Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 Whatever your reason for considering psychotherapy, I offer a professional and confidential setting for you to talk and for us to work together to think about your experience.
 Psychoanalytic psychotherapy accepts that we all have an unconscious life, which can exert a powerful hold.
 By talking as freely as possible, it is possible to locate the conflicts, anxieties, desires and meanings underneath what is immediately apparent.
 Ultimately this can lead to a firmer understanding of yourself and a clearer understanding of what you want from life.

-If you are interested in psychotherapy, do get in touch to arrange an appointment to discuss.
+If you are interested in psychotherapy, you are welcome to get in touch to arrange an appointment to discuss.
+I am happy to respond by telephone or email.
 You can also find more information on my website www.akanepsychotherapy.co.uk.
-I am happy to discuss by telephone or email.
-However, a face to face meeting is an important opportunity for us to meet and for you to consider whether psychoanalytic psychotherapy is for you.

-After an initial meeting, if you decide that psychotherapy might be useful we will agree a regular time to meet.
-Sessions last for 50 minutes.
+An initial consultation - or perhaps more than one - is a way for you to explore whether psychotherapy might be helpful to you, and for you to meet me and ask any questions you may have.
+If together we decide that psychotherapy might be useful we would agree a regular time to meet.
+Sessions normally last for 50 minutes.
 The pattern and timings of sessions will be something for us to discuss at the outset.

 I am happy to work in an open-ended or, if appropriate, in a shorter term, more focussed way.